 In this section, I mention the dog racing distances used in the United Kingdom & Ireland and explain how different prefixes identify each race distance.
 Please see British & Irish Greyhound Track Race Lengths.

 Greyhound Predictor Software v2.0 lets you predict 3 race lengths: 515 metres = 563 yards, 500 metres = 547 yards and 480 metres = 525 yards.
-When studying the raceform, please select a race close to any of these distances to obtain the best predictions!
+When studying raceform, please select a race close to any of these distances to obtain the best predictions!

-In the United Kingdom there are basically four types of distance.
+In the United Kingdom there are basically four types of distances.
 A raceform prefix (abbreviated letter) is always shown before the 'grade' to represent the distance of race: D = sprint races (2 bend racing), A = middle-distance races (4 bends), S = stayers races (6 bends) and E = marathon or extended races (8 bends or more).
 Please note: In Ireland racing distance prefixes are slightly different ie: S = Sprint, A = Middle-Distance and D = Long Distance.
 Although 'prefixes' can vary from track to track!

-By far the most common distance used for racing in England, Ireland and Scotland is 480 metres or 525 yards: Arc - (Swindon), Gold Cup - (Monmore), All England Cup - (Newcastle), The Grand National - (Central Park), Irish Oaks and Gold Cup - (Shelbourne Park), The Kirby Memorial - (Limerick), Laurels - (Curraheen Park), Produce Stakes - (Clonmel), Scottish Derby - (Shawfield) are all run over this standard trip.
+The most common distance used for dog racing in England, Ireland and Scotland is 480 metres or 525 yards: Ladbrokes Gold Cup - (Monmore Green), All England Cup and Angel Of The North Oaks - (Newcastle), Kent Derby and Grand National - (Central Park), Produce Stakes - (Clonmel), Irish Oaks, Gold Cup - (Shelbourne Park), Kirby Memorial - (Limerick), Irish Laurels - (Cork), Scottish Derby - (Shawfield) are all run over this standard trip.